xapian/xapian-gsoc-proposal/proposal.rst

 **Please tell us about any previous experience you have with Xapian, or other systems for indexed text search.**

-I come across Xapian when organisations were announced by GSoC team.
-Since then I have been playing with xapian and some of its tools.
-Though i had learnt about IR systems(like Lucene) in courses, i don't have any experience using the system.
+I have been playing with xapian and some of its tools for the past couple of months.
+Apart from user experience with google, duckduckgo for long time, I don't have any other experience with search engine.

 **Tell us about any previous experience with Free Software and Open Source other than Xapian.**